shashnavad/wine-quality-mlops/README.md

 # Wine Quality MLOps Project

-This project demonstrates MLOps best practices using Kubeflow pipelines for wine quality prediction.
-It implements a full ML pipeline including data validation, preprocessing, training, evaluation, and model serving.
+This is an MLOps project that implements an end-to-end machine learning pipeline for wine quality prediction using Kubeflow Pipelines.
+The project demonstrates MLOps best practices including pipeline orchestration, containerization, and Kubernetes deployment.
+The pipeline supports multiple model types (RandomForest, XGBoost, LightGBM) with selective training capabilities.

 ## Project Structure